This article will help you:

 Credit reports may be conducted on potential employees who will have financial or fiduciary responsibility for the company.
 Employers must state their “permissible purpose” when running credit reports, and several states have very specific requirements which must be met to establish the right to conduct credit reports.
 Employment credit reports will not impact or reveal credit scores and account numbers.

-Credentialing for Employment Credit Reports
+Credentialing for Employment Credit Checks

 - The third party will inspect the offices of the customer where credit reports will be ordered and reviewed.